- O2 MYGA III

 The manufacturers of this liquid claim that it is designed to mimic natural spring mineral water.
 The website that advertises this supplement claims that it raises cellular oxygen levels, allows detoxification, and “tags” cancer cells for recognition and elimination by the immune system.
 This is based on the idea that cancer cells grow because of a lack of oxygen, and that raising the oxygen concentration in the body will kill cancer cells.
-Some animal studies suggest inhaling oxygen-rich air may inhibit cancer cell growth.
+Some animal studies suggest that inhaling oxygen-rich air may inhibit cancer cell growth.
 However, there is no evidence that oral preparations have the same effect.

 There is no scientific evidence to support any of the following purported uses:

-To relieve withdrawal symptoms from alcoholism and drug addiction
+- To relieve withdrawal symptoms from alcoholism and drug addiction

-To treat asthma
+- To treat asthma

-To prevent and treat cancer
+- To prevent or treat cancer

-To treat circulatory disorders
+- To treat circulatory disorders

-For improved cognitive performance
+- For improved mental performance

-To detoxify the body
+- To detoxify the body

-To treat hepatitis
+- To treat hepatitis

-To treat HIV and AIDS
+- To treat HIV and AIDS

-To treat leukemia
+- To treat leukemia

-To improve strength and stamina
+- To improve strength and stamina

-A 52-year old man with colon and liver cancer experienced kidney and heart failure leading to death after being given intravenous MICOM that was contaminated with bacteria.
+- A 52-year old man with colon and liver cancer experienced kidney and heart failure leading to death after being given intravenous MICOM that was contaminated with bacteria.
 It was found that the high levels of potassium in MICOM caused the man’s death.